Marxist schools of thought: Luxemburgism

-Proponents of left communism have included Herman Gorter, Anton Pannekoek, Otto Rühle, Karl Korsch, Amadeo Bordiga and Paul Mattick.
-Prominent left communist groups existing today include the International Communist Current and the Internationalist Communist Tendency.
-Different factions from the old Bordigist International Communist Party are also considered left communist organizations.

 Council communism

 Council communism is a movement originating from Germany and the Netherlands in the 1920s.
 The Communist Workers' Party of Germany (KAPD) was the primary organization that espoused council communism.
 Council communism continues today as a theoretical and activist position within both Marxism and libertarian socialism, through a few groups in Europe and North America.
 As such, it is referred to as anti-authoritarian and anti-Leninist Marxism.

 In contrast to reformist social democracy and to Leninism, the central argument of council communism is that democratic workers councils arising in factories and municipalities are the natural form of working class organisation and governmental power.
 The government and the economy should be managed by workers' councils composed of delegates elected at workplaces and recallable at any moment.
 As such, council communists oppose authoritarian socialism, and command economies such as state socialism and state capitalism.
 They also oppose the idea of a revolutionary party since council communists believe that a party-led revolution will necessarily produce a party dictatorship.
 This view is also opposed to the social democratic and Marxist–Leninist ideologies, with their stress on parliaments and institutional government (i.e. by applying social reforms) on the one hand and vanguard parties and participative democratic centralism on the other.
 Council communists see the mass strike and new yet to emerge forms of mass action as revolutionary means to achieve a communist society.
 Where the network of worker councils would be the main vehicle for revolution, acting as the apparatus by which the dictatorship of the proletariat forms and operates.
 Council communism and other types of libertarian Marxism such as autonomism are often viewed as being similar to anarchism due to similar criticisms of Leninist ideologies for being authoritarian and the rejection of the idea of a vanguard party.